 - A Ganger duplicate of the Eleventh Doctor goes through impressions of the First, Third, Fourth and Tenth Doctors before catching up in "The Almost People".
 For bonus points, it's actually Tom Baker's voice asking "would you like a Jelly Baby?"

-- Asylum Of The Daleks boasts every Dalek model ever built, and recreations of some missing ones, while the later episode A Town Called Mercy has the Doctor naming the last few major villains of the revived series.
+- "Asylum of the Daleks" boasts every Dalek model ever built, and recreations of some missing ones, while the later episode "A Town Called Mercy" has the Doctor naming the last few major villains of the revived series.

-- Series 7's finale, The Name of The Doctor, has appearances by all eleven Doctors up to that point — the Eleventh obviously still played by Matt Smith, and the other ten using a mixture of body doubles and archive footage.
+- Series 7's finale, "The Name of the Doctor", has appearances by all eleven Doctors up to that point — the Eleventh obviously still played by Matt Smith, and the other ten using a mixture of body doubles and archive footage.
+In actual fact, it's all twelve Doctors, as the story introduces John Hurt's War Doctor at the end.
 There's even a scene showing the First Doctor and Susan stealing the TARDIS, with Clara's help.

-- The Day of the Doctor manages to top the Series 7 finale with all thirteen Doctors — including a first official appearance by Peter Capaldi's Twelfth Doctor — charging into the fray during the climatic battle (again, via archive footage).
+- "The Day of the Doctor" manages to top the Series 7 finale with all thirteen Doctors — including a first official appearance by Peter Capaldi's Twelfth Doctor — charging into the fray during the climactic battle (again, via archive footage).

 - The final episode of Seinfeld had a lot of minor characters on the show coming back to testify against the main four.